yiisoft/di/README.md

 ## Strict mode

-Container may work in strict mode, i.e. when everything in the container should be defined explicitly.
-In order to turn it on use the following code:
+Container may work in a strict mode, that's when you should define everything in the container explicitly.
+To turn it on, use the following code:

 ```php
 use Yiisoft\Di\Container;